 I'll add more important links later.

 I guess the best way to start is, I will not give out my e-mail online, even to the people I know on this site very well.
 I am a very firm believer in the concept of internet safety.
 I started writing fanfiction over ten years ago, as a way to escape.
-My original attempt, was a Mary Sue, something that I've lost over the years otherwise I would share it.
+My original attempt was a Mary Sue, something that I've lost over the years otherwise I would share it.

 I learned about fanfiction when someone shared a Sailor Moon fanfic with me they had printed off that was well written.

 Excuses Don't Cut It

 I don't have time – I think, the times that I find it most irritating, is when it comes to hot-off-the-press fanfics, or fanfics that are obviously thrown together in a few minutes.
 If anyone wants to have people take them seriously here, you should spend fifteen to thirty minutes roughly, per fanfic chapter.
 It may vary.

 It's just for fun – If something is posted to the internet, it isn't just for fun anymore.
 You are trying to get praise, for something you did.
 However, if your fanfic has problems, because it is posted on the net, people are allowed to tell you, there are problems with it.
 You can't do nothing about it.

 I just don't care... rant, rant, rant... - I don't need to go into the depth of how you proved otherwise, that you do care, if you rant after that statement.

 I went to preparatory school, not public – Last time I checked, a preparatory school has a better education then a public school, or most public schools.